-A name with a North East focus especially in County Durham.
+A name with a North East focus especially in County Durham, though the surname had an historic connection with the village of Wall in Northumberland.
 In 1881 there were 1,214 Kells in the Great Britain census with more than half residing in the northern English counties.
-The number of Kells in the northern counties in 1818 was as follows: Durham 479; Yorkshire 178; Northumberland 91; Lancashire 31 and Cumberland 3.
-In Scotland there were only 47 Kells with many of the remaining Kells found in London and the South East.
+The number of Kells in the northern counties in 1881 was as follows: Durham 479; Yorkshire 178; Northumberland 91; Lancashire 31 and Cumberland 3.
+In Scotland there were only 47 Kells with many of the remaining Kells found in London and the south east.
 The name is thought to be from a shortening of the Old Norse personal name Ketill.
 There is of course, a Kell’s Lane in Gateshead.

 A south west England name, with a possible North East origin

 Historic County Durham surname originating from Kelloe.
 Kellaw was the surname of one of the medieval Prince Bishops of Durham.
 The surname occurs in Northumberland in 1256 and Yorkshire in 1339.
 However, the distribution in the 1881 census shows that there were only 536 people called Kellaw in Great Britain of which only 4 resided in the northern counties (Lancashire and Yorkshire).
 The focus for the surname in 1881 was south west England with 228 in Cornwall; 78 in Wiltshire and 31 in Devon; 9 in Gloucestershire and 6 in Somerset with the remaining population spread mostly across London and the south east.
 Perhaps these names have no connection with the Durham name of earlier times.
 There were 17 people in Scotland with the name Kellow in 1881.